Consumer Behavior, PhD Degree

 Continuing or returning Purdue graduate students must have a minimum of 90 credit hours from the beginning of their master's until the end of their PhD program.
 A master's degree transcript should be attached to the plan of study and MS courses should NOT be listed on the PhD plan of study.
 If courses on the PhD core have been taken previously or deviation from the PhD core is requested, a letter of explanation (addressed to the Consumer Science Graduate Committee) should be attached.

 When most or all of the formal coursework on the plan of study has been completed, preliminary examinations will be taken.
 The student and his/her committee should agree on the subject areas to be tested, the person(s) responsible for each area, the time frame, and date for the examination.
 The examination will test the student's competency in the major area, related areas, and research methods.
 (Forms must be filed three weeks prior to the examination date).
+In addition, you must be registered for the semester that you wish to take your prelims.

 Upon passing the examination, the student is admitted to candidacy for purposes of conducting research for the doctoral dissertation.
 Each student is then expected to write a detailed research proposal that outlines and justifies the dissertation research.
 This proposal should be distributed to each committee member and later presented to the committee for further discussion and approval.
 (Our department does not require a form for this stage).